-Mix the contents of the wash concentrate thoroughly with 870 ml of distilled or deionized water (1:30).
+Dilute and thoroughly mix the 30 ml of wash concentrate with 870 ml of distilled or deionized water (1:30).
 Store the diluted wash solution at room temperature (18 - 25° C) until the stated expiration date.
+Do not use wash solution that shows precipitation.

-WARNINGS AND PRECAUTIONS FOR USERS

-Use of The Assay
+WARNINGS AND PRECAUTIONS FOR USERS Use of The Assay